Bedrock-OSS/regolith/docs/_pages/docs/documentation/export-targets.md

 ## Local

 This export target will place the compiled packs into a folder called `build`, created in your regolith project.
-Mostly useful for quick testing.
+This export target is mostly useful for quick testing.
-Example:

 ```json
 "export": {